rampantmonkey/rampantmonkey.github.io/writing/zig-a-zig-ah/zig-a-zig-ah.md

 Zig excites me and it is hard to explain why.
 Answering that will be the "B" plot this season.

-Next time on devlog: setting up the development environment and starting the first project.
+Next time on devlog: setting up the development environment.

 [^1]: I'm not going to write my own.
 I need to leave something for next season.
 [^2]: You can technically build a graph with a `Vec` of objects and use the index/offset as a "pointer".
 That ends up being unreadable and less safe than `unsafe`.